bormaley999/Udacity_Machine_Learining_NanoDegree/README.md

 Welcome to my [Udacity Machine Learning NanoDegree](https://www.udacity.com/course/machine-learning-engineer-nanodegree--nd009t) workbench.
 I will store my portfolio projects here.

 ## Structure
-1. **The IMDb Sentimenent Analysis Project Using Pytorch and RNN** could be found [here](https://github.com/bormaley999/Udacity_Machine_Learining_NanoDegree/tree/master/Udacity_Machine_Learining_NanoDegree/imbD%20Sentiment%20Analysis) the reason for folder's devision is simple - each folder represents a standalone project.
+1. **The IMDb Sentiment Analysis Project Using Pytorch and RNN** could be found [here](https://github.com/bormaley999/Udacity_Machine_Learining_NanoDegree/tree/master/Udacity_Machine_Learining_NanoDegree/imbD%20Sentiment%20Analysis) the reason for folder's devision is simple - each folder represents a standalone project.
 <br>_Short Overview of the Project_<br>
 The notebook and Python files provided here, once completed, result in a simple web app which interacts with a deployed recurrent neural network performing sentiment analysis on movie reviews.
 Please see the README from Udacity's main folder for instructions on setting up a SageMaker notebook and downloading the project files (as well as the other notebooks).